-Lead States Team Meetings, Conference Calls, and Web Conferences

-The chair of the lead states team determines the most efficient and cost-effective method for the team to perform planning and coordinating functions.
-While travel and a traditional meeting are anticipated for the initial lead states team meeting, the use of conference calls, web conferences, and other less travel-intensive options should be considered and used whenever possible.
+Lead States Team Meetings, Conference Calls, and Web Conferences are anticipated for the initial lead states team meeting, the use of conference calls, web conferences, and other less travel-intensive options should be considered and used whenever possible.
 The TIG executive committee's interests are to both reduce the amount of time required of team members and reduce the cost of lead states team activities.